José Machín

-José Ndong Machín Dicombo (/es/; born 14 August 1996), also known as Pepín (/es/), is an Equatoguinean professional footballer who plays as an attacking midfielder for Serie C club Vis Pesaro the Equatorial Guinea national team.
+José Ndong Machín Dicombo (/es/; born 14 August 1996), also known as Pepín (/es/), is an Equatoguinean professional footballer who plays as an attacking midfielder for Serie C club Sambenedettese and the Equatorial Guinea national team.

 Club career

 Early career

 Born in Bata, Equatorial Guinea, Machín moved to Spain and began his youth career with La Floresta in Tarragona.
 In the middle of 2004 he joined Barcelona's youth setup, and remained there the next four seasons.
 After returning to La Floresta for a year, Machín had stints at Cambrils, Gimnàstic de Tarragona, and Málaga.

 Machín played twice for Atlético Malagueño, Málaga's reserve team, in the 2014–15 Tercera División, coming on as a late substitute in 2–0 home wins against Villacarrillo and Guadix.

 Roma

 On 30 January 2015, Machín transferred to Serie A club Roma.
 He became a starter in their Primavera (under-19) side, helping Roma win the 2015–16 Campionato Primavera.
 Machín also played friendly matches with the first team in the middle of 2015 and was an unused substitute in several 2015–16 Serie A matches.

 On 5 August 2016, Machín was sent on loan to Serie B club Trapani, with whom he played nine games.
 In January 2017, he was sent on a six-month loan to Lugano in the Swiss Super League, and in July 2017 Roma sent Machín on loan to Brescia (July 2017).